How Often Should I Replace My Tires?

 No matter how carefully you drive, the wear on tear on your tires is not going to be the same for each individual tire.
 This is why most car care services recommend that you rotate your tires regularly.
 A rotation lets your car spread out its wear and tear more evenly, and guarantees that you will get every last mile out of a set of tires.

-Generally, you should have your tires replaced every six months, but this is highly dependent upon your routine and how you treat your car.
+Generally, you should have your tires rotated every six months, but this is highly dependent upon your routine and how you treat your car.
 If you drive long distances every day, or if you tend to be a little bit tougher on your car, you may need to have your tires rotated more often.

 On the other hand, if you drive less regularly, or if you drive on roads that don’t deal a lot of damage to your car, you may be able to push back a tire rotation to once every year.
 Check with a professional to get an estimate on how often you should be rotating your tires.